 What do I need to bring?

-For the children, children's school uniforms of all sizes are always needed.
+For the children, children’s school uniforms of all sizes are always needed.
 The uniform is a v-neck royal blue jumper/cardigan, white short sleeved shirt (or light blue shirts 8 years plus), grey skirt/shorts and any footwear.
+But if you cannot get hold of these, navy/black and grey sweaters and cardigans just as good.
+You may find your local primary school has a collection in their lost property box.
 Sports equipment from footballs, bats, frisbees and football boots.
 Wooden educational toys for the village toy library.
 Pencils, rubbers and pencil sharpeners.
 Biros (Barclays Bank in the UK often give them for free).
 Blu-tac, Pritt Stick, Sellotape, glue and paints always in need.
 Toddlers picture books and picture dictionaries together with picture bibles for children and adults.
-If is recommended not to hand out donated items directly to children but instead these are collected together and can be sold cheaply at the school's mini-market to raise funds for free medical equipment for the new clinic.
+If is recommended not to hand out donated items directly to children but instead these are collected together and can be sold cheaply at the school’s mini-market to raise funds for free medical equipment for the new clinic.
 This also helps prevent a culture of hand outs.

-For yourself bring insect repellent, first aid kit including sewing kit for general wear and tear), strong walking shoes or trainers and strong sandals as you will be walking on rough ground at and around the school each day.
-Also don't forget to bring malaria tablets (you should start taking them before travel - consult your GP or a pharmacist for advice.
+For yourself bring a padlock for your hut (in case you are sharing and noone else has brought one), insect repellent, first aid kit including sewing kit for general wear and tear), strong walking shoes or trainers and strong sandals as you will be walking on rough ground at and around the school each day.
+Also don’t forget to bring malaria tablets (you should start taking them before travel – consult your GP or a pharmacist for advice.
 A padlock is also a good idea for your room.
 Longer stay volunteers have found hard luggage (suitcase or trolley cases) useful for keeping their belongings tidy and dust-free rather than a rucksack.
 Also: tampons, swimming gear, dresses/skirts/shorts (must be below the knee for outside of the school grounds), small scissors/tweezers, clothes line and pegs,, unlocked mobile phone, lightweight waterproof jacket or poncho, insect repellent, rehydration salts sachets, razors, guidebook, deodorant.

 How can I keep in touch with home?